Ancient Greek temple: The Artemision of Ephesos

-Roughly beginning with the erection of the older Artemision of Ephesos around 550 BCE the quantity of archaeological remains of Ionic temples increases.
+Roughly beginning with the erection of the older Artemision of Ephesos around 550, the quantity of archaeological remains of Ionic temples increases.
 The Artemision was planned as a dipteros, its architect Theodoros had been one of the builders of the Samian Heraion.
 With a substructure of 55 × 115 m, the Artemision outscaled all precedents.
 Its naos was executed as unroofed internal peristyle courtyard, the so-called sekos.
 The building was entirely of marble.
 The temple was considered as one of the seven wonders of the ancient world, which may be justified, considering the efforts involved in its construction.

 The columns stood on ephesian bases, 36 of them were decorated with life-sized friezes of human figures at the bottom of the shaft, the so-called columnae caelatae.
 The columns had between 40 and 48 flutings, some of them cut to alternate between a wider and a narrower fluting.
 The oldest marble architraves of Greek architecture, found at the Artemision, also spanned the widest distances ever achieved in pure stone.
 The middle architrave block was 8.74 m long and weighed 24 metric tons; it had to be lifted to its final position, 20 m above ground, with a system of pulleys.
 Like its precedents, the temple used differentiated column widths in the front, and had a higher number of columns at the back.
 According to ancient sources, Kroisos was one of the sponsors.
 An inscription referring to his sponsorship was indeed found on one of the columns.
-The temple was burnt down by Herostratos in 356 BCE and reerected soon thereafter.
+The temple was burnt down by Herostratos in 356 BC and reerected soon thereafter.
 For the replacement, a crepidoma of ten or more steps was erected.
 Older Ionic temples normally lacked a specific visible substructure.
 This emphasised basis had to be balanced out be a heightened entablature, producing not only a visual contrast to, but also a major weight upon the slender columns.

 Temple of Apollo at Didyma

-The temple of Apollo at Didyma near Miletus, begun around 540 BCE, was another dipteros with open internal courtyard.
+The temple of Apollo at Didyma near Miletus, begun around 540, was another dipteros with open internal courtyard.
 The interior was structured with powerful pilasters, their rhythm reflecting that of the external peristasis.
 The columns, with 36 flutings, were executed as columnae caelatae with figural decoration, like those at Ephesos.
-Construction ceased around 500 BCE, but was restarted in 331 BCE and finally completed in the 2nd century BCE.
+Construction ceased around 500, but was restarted in 331 and finally completed in the 2nd century.
 The enormous costs involved may have been one of the reasons for the long period of construction.
 The building was the first Ionic temple to follow the Attic tradition of uniform column distances, the frontal differentiation was not practised any more.